phillycocoa/website/content/meeting-agenda.md

 ---
 type: page
-title: April Meeting Agenda
+title: May Meeting Agenda
 ---

-# April Meeting Agenda
+# May Meeting Agenda

 [Philly CocoaHeads][PC] always meets on the second Thursday of every month at IndyHall, located at 4th and Market (the 3rd floor of the Colonial Penn Building).